leonsxia/XEngine/README.md

 Here is the tutorial:
 1. The assets inclueds textures and models will downloaded from website first, around 170MB, cost several seconds.
-2. When all loaed, you will see a initial scene like this:
+2. When all loaded, you will see a initial scene like this:

       ![1](https://github.com/user-attachments/assets/10f4cc78-e8db-4cff-95cb-78fda63da365)